 Oooh, you've got a good eye!
 I starred it because even though I am generally gingery and soulless, I often dye my hair other funky colors.
 Or sometimes boring ones, like gothy black.
 My actual superpower is that I can match any hair color to my skin tone.

 Now that, my friend, is a loaded question.
 If you want to see my practically complete film resume, I suggest you check out my IMDB listing.
 As of now, my time is split pretty evenly between acting and being behind the camera in some capacity.
 Unfortunately, a lot of the more recent work (including stuff that is higher quality) isn't yet available online.
 If you have a lot of hours to waste on the internet, you can check out a bunch of stuff I've acted in over the years, via my Youtube acting playlist, or you are welcome to scroll through my Facebook page where I post updates about acting projects.

 5) You say you're a feminist.
 What kind of feminist are you?

 Another great question!
-My feminism includes all female, female identifying, and afab folks.
+My feminism includes all female, female identifying, non-binary, and afab folks.
 It includes trans women.
 It includes women of color.
 It includes sex workers. it includes disabled folks.
 It includes people struggling with mental illness.
 It includes women of all body sizes and types, with a focus on body positivity.
 It includes neurodiverse folks.
-And, surprisingly or not, it includes supporting the awesome men I work with, as we unlearn everything having to do with what toxic masculinity has created in our contemporary culture.
+And, surprisingly or not, it includes supporting the awesome men I work with, as we unlearn everything having to do with what toxic masculinity and the patriarchy has created in our contemporary culture.
 I believe in creating a more healthy society for and with men and amab folks.
 I'm more of a social justice evil queen than a warrior, really, but I'm a gal who can do both if I need to.